New Zealand has many spectacular walkways and tracks providing access to unique wilderness areas and virgin forests.

 The Paparoa Track

-Opening for walkers and mountain bikers from 1 December 2019, the Paparoa Track is New Zealand’s newest and 10th Great Walk.
+Opening for walkers and mountain bikers from 1 December 2019, the Paparoa Track is New Zealand’s 10th Great Walk.
 The trail, in the Paparoa National Park on the rugged north-western South Island coast, traverses the Paparoa Range, revealing spectacular limestone landscapes, verdant rainforest and astonishing views.

 North Island Great Walks: